-Every year, the top Biomedical Sciences and Medical Sciences undergraduate students in their course class is awarded the Deanery of Biomedical Sciences Most Distinguished Scholar Prize.
+Every year, the top Biomedical Sciences undergraduate students in their course class is awarded the Biomedical Sciences Most Distinguished Scholar Prize.
 Read testimonials from our student community as they offer their thoughts about the courses they have taken.

 https://biomedical-sciences.ed.ac.uk/bmto/about-us/teaching-excellence/ testimonials